Kids were happy to return home – leaving behind homeless cats and dogs, haggling and tuc-tuc

 A ride on tuc tuc back to Riad Safa which was another highlight for the kids.
 The driver navigated through tight alleys, nearly crashed a few times and used its weak horn to make its way.
 Sure, the kids understood the Moroccan way of life.

 The last morning.
 A last visit to the souks, picked up a couple of tangines and camel puffs.
 This time I haggled so hard even the guy sitting next to the shop, nodding saying that was a good deal.
 I also bought a traditional turquoise cotton dress.
 I was conforming.

 Back at the Riad, the kids were ready to go home.
 It gave me a taste of more.
 I thought, when I retire I must come here.
 Buy a Riad, have some friendly staff, invite all my friends over, learn proper French, some Arabic, rent out rooms, relax, have tea and appreciate life.

 On the flight back home with Norwegian there was still some sense of an atmosphere.
 Marrakech had made an impression.
 Colours, clothing, noise, smell, camels, herbs and spices.

-Marrakech with kids.
-Kids were happy to go back to their reality world, leaving behind homeless cats and dogs, haggling and tuc tucs.
+My kids returned happy to their reality world, leaving behind homeless cats and dogs, haggling and tuc tucs.
 But Marrakech with kids did wow me, even though it is touristy.
 It has a natural charm.
 Unique.
 Nowhere in the world will you find anything like it.
 Anything is possible.
 Anything can be handmade.
 Old and new.

 I’m definitely going back.
-To see all the culture sights, I didn’t see with my kids.
-Book noisy free Hammams and massages, drink mint tea and write another article – without kids.
+To see more of the culture sights.
+Book a noisy-free Hammams and massages, drink mint tea and write another article – without kids.